 Water is provided by a municipal water supply company.
-Water is mainly used for drinking, cleaning, sanitary fixtures, and vehicle washing.
-Water leaks were not observed.
+Potable water is used for drinking, cleaning, cooking, sanitary fixtures, laundry, and vehicle washing.
+Water leaks were not observed or reported.

 EPA WaterSense[®] has set maximum flow rates for sanitary fixtures.
 They are: 1.28 gallons per flush (gpf) for toilets, 0.5 gpf for urinals, 1.5 gallons per minute (gpm) for lavatory faucets, and 2.0 gpm for showerheads.
-There is one restroom with toilets, and sinks.
+There are two restrooms/locker rooms with toilets, urinals, and sinks.
 Faucet flow rates are at 2.2 gpm or higher.
+Toilets are rated at 1.6 gpf and urinals are rated at 1.0 gpf.
+The two restrooms are equipped with showers and showerheads are rated at 2.5 gpm.